 The UMMC blood bank is managed by a transfusion medicine physician and provides patients with transfusions of red blood cells, plasma, or platelets.
 The main blood bank, maintained by UMMC Pathology, is located in University Hospital.
-A satellite bank is located at the Cancer Institute in the Jackson Medical Mall for patients with blood cancers or who are receiving chemotherapy.
+A satellite bank is located at the Cancer Center and Research Institute in the Jackson Medical Mall for patients with blood cancers or who are receiving chemotherapy.

 Cancer can take an emotional toll on you and your family, and our job is to help you through it.
 Whether you need financial assistance, advice, counseling, referral to a support group, or any other social or medical services, your nurse coordinator can quickly connect you to the care you’re looking for.

 Doctors may recommend you undergo more testing to help tell how far your cancer has spread.
 Staging and grading have multiple components.
 Staging is determining how far your cancer has spread.
 Grading is a way of rating what the cells look like.
 Increasingly we use molecular subtyping of hematologic malignancies.
 Once your hematology care team gathers this information, they can recommend the best treatment for you.